ybauer/Investigating-US-Bikeshare-Data/README.md

   - counts of each gender (only available for NYC and Chicago)
   - earliest, most recent, most common year of birth (only available for NYC and Chicago)

+## Potential Next Steps

+With the User info given it might be valuable of creating a most common user profile.
+With this information the Rideshare company will be able to target its users even better and also advertise the service among non-regular-users more.

 ## What's in the repository?